The Image Local Autoregressive Transformer: Related Work

 \textbf{Autoregressive Generation.} The deep AR models have achieved great success recently in the community~\cite{peters2018deep,greff2016lstm,oord2016conditional,chen2018pixelsnail,radford2018improving}.
 Some well known works include PixelRNN~\cite{van2016pixel}, Conditional PixelCNN~\cite{oord2016conditional}, Gated PixelCNN~\cite{oord2016conditional}, and WaveNet~\cite{oord2016wavenet}.
 Recently, transformer based AR models ~\cite{radford2018improving,brown2020language,dosovitskiy2020image} have achieved excellent results in many machine learning tasks.
 Unfortunately, the common troubles of these AR models are the expensive inference time and potential exposure bias, as AR models sequentially predict future values from the given past values.
 The inconsistent receptive fields for training and testing will lead to accumulated errors and unreasonable generated results~\cite{ak2020incorporating}.
 Our iLAT is thus designed to address these limitations.

 \textbf{Visual Transformer.} The transformer takes advantage of the self-attention module~\cite{vaswani2017attention}, and shows impressive expressive power in many Natural Language Processing (NLP)~\cite{radford2018improving,devlin2018bert,brown2020language} and vision tasks~\cite{dosovitskiy2020image,carion2020end,liu2021swin}.
-With costly time and space complexity of $O(n^{2})$ in transformers, Chen \emph{et al.}~\cite{chen2020generative} and Kumar \emph{et al.}~\cite{kumar2021colorization} autoregressively generate pixels with simplified discrete color palettes to save computations.
+With costly time and space complexity of $O(n^{2})$ in transformers, Parmar \emph{et al.}~\cite{parmar2018image} utilize local self-attention to achieve AR generated results.
+Chen \emph{et al.}~\cite{chen2020generative} and Kumar \emph{et al.}~\cite{kumar2021colorization} autoregressively generate pixels with simplified discrete color palettes to save computations.
 But limited by the computing power, they still generate low-resolution images.
 To address this, some works have exploited the discrete representation learning, \emph{e.g.} dVAE~\cite{ramesh2021zero} and VQGAN~\cite{esser2020taming}.
 It not only reduces the sequence length of image tokens but also shares perceptually rich latent features in image synthesis as the word embedding in NLP.
 However, recovering images from the discrete codebook still causes blur and artifacts in complex scenes.
 Besides, vanilla convolutions of the discrete encoder may leak information among different discrete codebook tokens.
 Moreover, local conditional generation based on VQGAN~\cite{esser2020taming} suffers from poor semantical consistency compared with other unchanged image regions.
 To end these, the iLAT proposes the novel discrete representation to improve the model capability of local image synthesis.